SAP-samples/teched2022-IN280/exercises/ex3/ex31/readme.md

-# Exercise 3.1 - Bring the business scenario into scope
+# Exercise 3.1 - Bring a business scenario into scope

 In this exercise, you will bring the **end-to-end business scenario *ExternalWorkforce* into the scope**

 #### Prerequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)
+- You are logged in to [SAP Cloud ALM](https://teched22-cloudalm-003.eu10.alm.cloud.sap/launchpad#Shell-home)

 ## Exercise steps

 Run through the steps in the given order.

-1.	*Navigate* to the section *SAP Cloud ALM for Operation* and click on the card *Integration & Exception Monitoring*.
+1.	*Navigate* to the section *SAP Cloud ALM for Operation* and click on the card **Integration & Exception Monitoring**

     <br>![](/exercises/ex1/images/CALMLandingIntExMon.png)